Do you receive startups in ideation?

 What type of startups do you receive?

-Our ideal cases are technology companies with intellectual property that already have revenue in their home countries.
+Our ideal cases are technology companies with intellectual property.
+They should also have revenue in their home countries.

 Do you receive startups just from Latin America?